-The 2015 event date will be released as soon as possible.
-Volunteers will be arriving at registered project sites between at a to be determined, depending on how far your project site is from campus, and they will remain on site for a maximum of 3 hours from the time of arrival.
+NIU Cares Day will occur on Saturday, April 18, 2015 from 10:00am-2:00pm.
+Volunteers will be arriving at registered project sites between 9:30-10:00am, depending on how far your project site is from campus, and they will remain on site for a maximum of 4 hours from the time of arrival.

 The benefit of participation not only includes free labor in order to complete a variety of projects but also provides an opportunity for organizations in DeKalb County to build a stronger relationship with the NIU community.
 Through your participation, NIU students, faculty, and staff develop awareness of the mission and needs of your organization which in turn may foster future support from interested individuals.
 Ultimately, the assistance provided on NIU Cares Day will further benefit the residents of Sycamore and DeKalb as your organization continues to serve those throughout the community.

 A few of the organizations who have benefited from NIU Cares Day in the past include the DeKalb Park District, Family Service Agency, Salvation Army, Kishwaukee Family YMCA, Hope Haven, various day care facilities, and the DeKalb 428 School District.
 Last year’s event included over 80 project sites that received assistance from over 1,000 NIU volunteers!

 In addition to registering, we do ask that all project sites provide at least one staff member or homeowner to be on site the day of the event to answer any necessary questions or concerns.
 We would also like each project site, not including individual homeowners, to prepare a short 5-minute presentation on the programs and services that your organization provides, and how the work the students will be completing that day will benefit your organization.
 Even though providing supplies is not required by participants, supply requests are taken into consideration when NIU staff determines inclusion in the day’s event.